-However, specialization means that there is an increased sorting of ideas as well: new ideas do diffuse more within their field, but diffuse to a smaller number of cities, and diffuse less to other disciplines, consistent with the formation and crystallization of disciplines.
+Interestingly, diffusion between different disciplines decreases even within the same city, once connections increase.
 As the physical constraint of proximity for information acquisition is less binding, information is selected along substantive lines.
 Knowledge is more strictly separated into fields, and those fields are less prone to cross-pollination.
-Clusters communicate more frequently with other clusters in the same field, but less with other fields.